- (15.1) My child has ongoing behavior problems. Does the district have any responsibility to address those problems?

 - (15.3) How do I get a behavioral assessment and what services are available to address my child’s behavioral needs?

-- (15.4) When can a school district use an emergency behavioral intervention such as restraint or seclusion on my child?
+- (15.4) When can a school district use an emergency intervention such as restraint or seclusion on my child?

 - (15.7) Where else can I look for guidance on a school’s duties to provide behavioral services?